wmo-raf/adl-ftp-plugin/README.md

 # ADL FTP Plugin

-Generic plugin for connecting to FTP servers, downloading and decoding AWS data files, for ingestion into a wis2box.
+Generic plugin for connecting to FTP servers, downloading and decoding AWS data files and saving to ADL database.

 ## Getting started